Signs you are being emotionally abused.

 An abusive relationship can have devastating effects not only on your mental health but your physical health also.
 These relationships can not only happen in our romantic relationship, but it can also happen with friends, family and people within your work setting.

 In the beginning, they lure you in, make you feel comfortable then slowly take control over you.
-Good, kind-hearted people make excuses for their partner’s behaviour, often blaming themselves, so continually sacrificing themselves and things they enjoy in attempts to make the relationship work.
+Genuine, kind-hearted people make excuses for their partner’s behaviour, often blaming themselves, so continually sacrificing themselves and things they enjoy in attempts to make the relationship work.

 Twelve signs you’re in a psychologically abusive relationship.

 1. You’re always feeling on edge and fearful.
 You’re afraid to speak out or speak up at times.
 You are worried about or scared of their reactions if you do.

 2. They are very petty.
 They make a massive deal over minor things; what you did right once is suddenly no longer right.
 Even simple things like you have not cooked their vegetables how they like them.

 3. You’ve lost your self-esteem.
-They criticise you over things about your friendship choices, your family members, to how you clean, how you parent, how you cook, tell you you’re no good enough, how you dress, your figure.
+They criticise you over things about your friendship choices, your family members, to how you clean, how you parent, how you cook, tell you you’re not good enough, criticise ￼how you dress, and your figure.
 All to make them feel better about themselves, slowly losing your self-esteem.

 7. You end up walking on eggshells around them, always being careful what you say or do, where you go, for fear of how they’ll react.